sdayal21/sdayal21.github.io/_portfolio/tango_singing.md

   <img src="/images/500x300.png" alt="Artwork 1" style="width: 100%; max-width: 800px; height: auto;">
 </figure>

-As part of the Yale Tango Club, a graduate club at Yale University that serves as a community of Argentine tango dancers and enthusiasts.
-At the request of the club, I performed a set of live music for a session of tango dancing.
+As part of the Yale Tango Club, a graduate club at Yale University that serves as a community of Argentine tango dancers and enthusiasts, I performed a set of live music for a session of tango dancing.